-Bethelegacy
+BACKGROUND

-BACKGROUND South Africa is a water scarce country and named the 38th driest country in the world; with a rapidly increasing population.
+South Africa is a water scarce country and rated the 30th driest in the world; with a rapidly increasing population.
+This is based on its average rainfall of 500mm compared to the world average of 860mm.

 South Africa's rainfall is unpredictable and common periods of drought limit the water resources even further.
 Rivers that used to flow throughout the year are now dry, while others flow only during rainy seasons.
 Years from now, the demand for water might exceed the amount of available water in our country.
 This means that we must use and share our water more effectively.

 The health of the rivers in our country is threatened by excessive use of the water and the riverbanks.
 If we pollute the river in one place, we affect the condition of the river for a long distance downstream.
 A river performs functions such as the ability to clean itself best, when it is healthy.

 Therefore, active and responsible citizenry is encouraged across spectrum where people from all walks of life become participants in promoting healthy rivers.
 The relationship between communities and healthy rivers can never be overstated as it is community members who must take care of our rivers to ensure that they are not filtered with filthy litter.

 The need for water security, particularly in the face of global climate change and a multitude of anthropogenic impacts affecting our rivers, calls for a national and unified approach to protect our rivers, wetlands and broader catchments.

 In this way all people can benefit from the added-value products of healthy rivers and can have access to clean water for basic human needs.

 It is for this reason that the Department of Water and Sanitation connects South Africans to their sources of water and the natural infrastructure that are crucial for a water secure future.
 This is done annually, when South Africans are called to clean up rivers and water ecosystems, as part of dedicating their 67 minutes of goodwill, during Mandela Month.
-The 2019 theme for Mandela Month is 'Action Against Poverty'.
-For the Department of Water and Sanitation, this theme carry a lot of meaning as we strive to ensure that each and every citizen, especially the poor, marginalised and previously unserved, do gain access to water.

 We know that most of those that have no access to piped water use water from various natural water resources such as streams and rivers.
 The Clear Rivers campaign is one attempt by the Department of Water and Sanitation to ensure clean rivers and allow for poverty stricken communities near rivers to have clean and usable water.
 In this way, we are ensuring dignity of the poor amongst us as a nation.

+This year's Clear River campaign comes during a difficult period in our country and the world in general, with the novel coronavirus pandemic having reared its ugly head.
+The devastating effects of the virus have made the world to change the way things are done and a new normal is now in place.

+The national lockdown announced by President Cyril Ramaphosa and the Regulations that we have to comply with, prohibits large gatherings and encourages social distancing amongst people to avoid the spread of the virus.
+To this end, gathering of not more than 50 people is permitted.

+Over the years, the Department has been mobilising all sectors of society to join hands in large numbers and go out to clean our rivers and streams but this year it will be different as large gatherings in one place will be avoided.
+However, the Department still calls out communities, corporate sector and civil society organisation to go out in their respective communities to clean and also prevent rivers and streams pollution.

-"South Africa is a water scarce country and named the 38th driest country in the world" Bethelegacy OBJECTIVES OF THE CAMPAIGN
+OBJECTIVES OF THE CAMPAIGN